PierrePriou/PanArctic_DSL/PanArctic_DSL_statistics.md

 # Velocity and chlorophyll

-I expect regional functional responses to derive from a global functional responses because I assume that mesopelagic species would react in a common way to changes in primary production and advection.
-I also expect differences in regional functional responses as species assemblages and environmental conditions differ from one region of the Arctic to the other.
-So I fit models GS and GI following the nomenclature of Pedersen et al. 2019.
+I do not expect regional functional responses to derive from a global functional responses because I expect differences in species assemblages and environmental conditions from one region of the Arctic to the other.
+So I fit models S and I following the nomenclature proposed by Pedersen et al. 2019.

 ## Model fitting

-In model GS the random intercept is already included in the `s(bs = "fs")` term.
+In model S the random intercept is already included in the `s(bs = "fs")` term.

 ```r